ARTICLES OF INCORPORATION

 Section 1.
-The Treasurer, in cooperation with the Manager, shall prepare a budget for the ensuring year, based on estimated revenue and expenditures, to be presented to the Board of Trustees for consideration at a spring semester meeting.
-After approval by the Board, a condensed statement of the budget shall be posted for the information of the members.
-Changes in the budget may be made at any time during the year by the Board.
+The Treasurer, shall prepare a budget for the ensuring year, based on estimated revenue and expenditures, to be presented to the Board of Trustees for consideration at a spring semester meeting.

 Section 2.
-The Manager, under the direction of the Treasurer, shall be responsible for the receipt, custody, and disbursement of the funds of the Club, and shall formulate and administer rules and regulations for the collection and disbursement of the Club's money.
+The Treasurer shall be responsible for the receipt, custody, and disbursement of the funds of the Club, and shall formulate and administer rules and regulations for the collection and disbursement of the Club's money.

 Section 3.
-The Board of Trustees shall have the Club's accounts audited at the end of each fiscal year.
+At the request of any active member of the Club, the Board of Trustees shall have the Club's accounts audited at the end of the fiscal year.
 A report of such audit shall be presented to the Board by the Treasurer.

 Section 4.
 The fiscal year shall be from July 1 through June 30.